 How will Brexit affect things?

-It’s already meant the number of MEPs for the next five-year term being reduced to 705, down from 751 during the 2014-2019 period.
+This would shake up how EU Parliament seats are distributed.
+The number of MEPs for the next five-year term would be reduced to 705, down from 751 during the 2014-2019 period.

-The biggest beneficiaries have been France and Spain, who will both have five extra members in the chamber.
+The biggest beneficiaries would be France and Spain, who would both have five extra members in the chamber.